Strength in Numbers

 Or Hadash is your synagogue, your Jewish community centre, and your home for an enriching Jewish life, where all are welcomed as friends.

-With our New Year 5779 (Rosh Hashanah and Yom Kippur but a month away), we have an opportunity to reflect upon the messages embedded in prayers that reach out to every one of us, from the very young to the elders.
+With our New Year 5780 (Rosh Hashanah and Yom Kippur are but two months away), we have an opportunity to reflect upon the messages embedded in prayers that reach out to every one of us, from the very young to the elders.
 Each year important messages can be gleaned from the prayers.
 These speak to what is relevant in our lives, when looked at with fresh eyes.

 Wishing you a sweet New Year in good health and peace.
 May you be inscribed in the book of life.